-If you are a non-Tier 4 student/Student Route student, your College/School will contact you to advise you about the consequences of non-engagement and you will be asked to rearrange a meeting with your supervisor.
+If you are a non-Student Route (previously Tier 4) student, your Faculty/School will contact you to advise you about the consequences of non-engagement and you will be asked to rearrange a meeting with your supervisor.

-If you are a Tier 4/Student Route student sponsored by the University, you will be required to attend a meeting with Student Compliance Services.
+If you are a Student Route (previously Tier 4) student sponsored by the University, you will be required to attend a meeting with Student Compliance Services.
 If you fail to attend these meetings you will normally be required to withdraw from the University.

-If you miss supervisory meetings and research engagements for a further 4 week period, you will be required to meet with your College/School Director of Research or Postgraduate Research.
+If you miss supervisory meetings and research engagements for a further 4 week period, you will be required to meet with your Faculty/School Director of Research or Postgraduate Research.

-Tier 4/Student Route sponsored students will be required to meet with Student Compliance Services to review their poor engagement.
+Student Route (previously Tier 4) sponsored students will be required to meet with Student Compliance Services to review their poor engagement.
 If you do not attend this meeting and your engagement does not improve, you may be required to withdraw.

 The University will contact you about your engagement by email to your student account.
 Email is used for nearly all communications with students so it is important to read your email every day.
 You should treat reading your student email account daily as a professional commitment.

-Students who hold Tier 4/Student Route visas are required to demonstrate high levels of engagement in order to maintain their visa status.
+Students who hold Student Route (previously Tier 4) visas are required to demonstrate high levels of engagement in order to maintain their visa status.

-Unavoidably, students studying with a Tier 4/Student Route visa who miss supervision are subject to an accelerated process.
-Tier 4/Student Route sponsored students who miss one monthly meeting with their supervisor will be contacted by Student Compliance Services and will be required to attend a meeting to discuss their non-attendance.
+Unavoidably, students studying with a Student Route (previously Tier 4) visa who miss supervision are subject to an accelerated process.
+Student Route (previously Tier 4) sponsored students who miss one monthly meeting with their supervisor will be contacted by Student Compliance Services and will be required to attend a meeting to discuss their non-attendance.

-To aid the University’s compliance with its obligations as a Tier 4/Student Route sponsor, Student Compliance Services will undertake three Tier 4 attendance and engagement checkpoints in a rolling 12 month period.
+To aid the University’s compliance with its obligations as a Student Route (previously Tier 4) sponsor, Student Compliance Services will undertake three attendance and engagement checkpoints in a rolling 12 month period.
 Following these checkpoints students may receive an email regarding their attendance or be required to meet with Student Compliance Services.